 There was no luncheon club in our city and the names of Rotary, Civitans, Lions, and Kiwanis conveyed but meager meaning as to the big part they played in the civic life of their respective communities.
 We are indebted to the Washington Club for our organization.
-Their Inter-City Relations Committee, aided and abetted by the indomitable Roe Fulkerson and Claude Woodward, came to Alexandria and hitched our wagon to their star.
+Their Inter-City Relations Committee, aided and abetted by Roe Fulkerson and Claude Woodward came to Alexandria and hitched our wagon to their star.
 A nucleus of our most progressive businessmen was quickly formed and shortly thereafter we visited the Washington Club at one of their weekly luncheons and there first learned the spirit and merit of Kiwanis.
 In May we learned to walk and the Washington Club returned our visit.
 At that time and for that occasion we published a special edition of the Alexandria Gazette, a local newspaper, and that feat yet remains the champion publicity stunt of the Capital District.

 Organization completed on May 9, 1921 with the following officers: George Warfield, Cashier of the First National Bank, President; Julian Y Williams General Manager of the Alexandria Fertilizer and Chemical Company, first Vice-President; and Urban Lambert, President of the Alexandria Water Company, Second Vice-President Thus at the outset, three of the human senses were embodied in the life of our organization-touch, smell and taste We were heard from later.
 Charter was presented June 16, 1921.

 Under the leadership of George Warfield, our club prospered and grew in the esteem of the community.
 Our first real service consisted in raising $1000 for the Playground Association of our city.
 By this charity, a trained instructor was secured to direct the play of the children for a full six months.